Current Site Information

 This site was addressed through the potentially responsible party actions with oversight by EPA and the state.

-Threats and ContaminantsOn-site groundwater is still slightly contaminated with volatile organic compounds (VOCs) including benzene and toluene from former disposal practices.
+Threats and ContaminantsOn-site groundwater is still slightly contaminated with volatile organic compounds (VOCs) including benzene, toluene and naphthalene from former disposal practices.
 Prior to completion of the cleanup, threats to human health included direct contact with leachate from the landfill and ingestion or inhalation of contaminated soils on the site.

 Contaminant descriptions and risk factors are available from the Agency for Toxic Substances and Disease Registry, an arm of the CDC.